-As a third year Bioengineering PhD candidate at University of Pennsylvania in the Issadore Lab, I work at the interface of biomedical and electrical engineering to fabricate microfluidic devices for point of care diagnostics.
+As a fourth year Bioengineering PhD candidate at University of Pennsylvania in the Issadore Lab, I work at the interface of biomedical and electrical engineering to fabricate microfluidic devices for point of care diagnostics.
 My goal is to invent microchip-based tools that enable accessibility to medical diagnostics in resource poor settings.
 I build microchip devices that eliminate the need for a complete lab facility, and instead combine optofluidics with microelectronics to transform specialized lab tests into practical, inexpensive procedures in remote areas and small clinics.
-I was fortunate enough to receive a Microsoft PhD Fellowship, and our work is currently being spunoff into a startup funded by IP Group.
+I was fortunate enough to receive a Microsoft PhD Fellowship, and our work is currently being spunoff into a startup Chip Diagnostics funded by IP Group.
 I am also interested in the business end of scientific translation and am actively involved in Penn's Center for Innovation and was a part of the Silicon Valley Bank Trek 2017.

 If you have any questions or need clarifications, feel free to contact me.

 Thanks for taking the time to learn more about me!